-The APEX FlapCM breast reconstruction is a highly sophisticated microsurgical technique that is used to rebuild the breast lost to mastectomy.
+The APEX FlapCMbreast reconstruction is a highly sophisticated microsurgical technique that is used to rebuild the breast lost to mastectomy.
 Like the DIEP Flap, excess living fat from below the belly button is transplanted to the chest to restore volume and shape.
 The APEX FlapCM differs from an ordinary DIEP however, as it allows for the natural anatomy and blood vessels to be rearranged to perfectly preserve the abdominal muscles and improve blood flow to the tissue transplant when necessary.
 This technique is an advancement over the DIEP procedure and has very specific indications and benefits.

 The APEX FlapCM is one of the most advanced surgical technologies available in breast reconstruction.
 The ordinary DIEP can require muscle cutting to improve blood flow in the tissue in some situations.
 The APEX FlapCM was pioneered at the Center For Restorative Breast Surgery in 2012 to eliminate this problem.
 When required due to individual anatomy, the surgeons at The Center For Restorative Breast Surgery shift to The APEX FlapCM to prevent muscle damage and improve the quality of the operation.
 This assures the maximum opportunity for a successful procedure, with preserved strength and long-term softness in the new breast.

 We believe so firmly in this quality measure that digital imaging is used to document the perfect preservation of the muscle wall in the tummy during our procedures.
 This standard of care elevation is unique to The Center for Restorative Breast Surgery and gives reassurance to our patients that extreme care has been applied to the details of their procedure to provide for their long-term well-being.

 Our surgeons have presented this progressive work in medical conferences around the world and are proud to offer it as an elevation of the standard to our clientele.